 - WebExtensions Project Page on the Mozilla Wiki

-- How-to guides covering common add-on developer cases, like intercepting web requests and adding a button to the toolbar
+- How-to guides covering common extension developer cases, like intercepting web requests and adding a button to the toolbar

 - Comparison with the Add-on SDK